 But lucid dreams take one giant leap further - to a fantasy realm where everything you see, feel, taste, hear and smell can be as authentic as reality.

-A fully lucid dream is rich and detailed - and can offer more awareness than you have right now, like 360-degree vision or existing in two places at the same time.
+A fully lucid dream is rich and detailed - sometimes with even greater awareness than you have right now, like 360-degree vision or existing in two places at the same time.

 Because it all takes places in your mind, the dream world has no physical laws.
-As a result, anything you can conceive of comes true.
-You can control your dreams and warp The Matrix like Neo, fly over cities like Iron Man, travel through time, have sex with anyone, fight like a ninja, re-live childhood memories, and way more.
+Anything you can conceive of comes true.
+You can control your dreams and warp The Matrix like Neo, fly over cities like Iron Man, slow down time Inception-style, have sex with anyone, fight like a ninja, re-live childhood memories, and more.